 The Department encourages all IHEs to use the model questions as developed by the Task Force and approved by the Commissioner of Higher Education.
-For IHEs seeking to develop their own surveys, guidance for meeting the intent of the law can be found in Appendix A of this document as well as on the DHE's CSVP website.
+NEW this year - For IHEs seeking to develop their own survey, the DHE has developed additional guidance on submitting a justification for a deviation(s) from the model questions, which can be found in Appendix A of this document as well as on the DHE's CSVP website.